i-ate-a-vm/aws_audit_scripts/README.md

 Once the validation is complete, a CSV file is created in the `output` folder that outlines where public access was discovered across the account's buckets.

 Currently, the script only checks S3 buckets of one account.
-All S3 buckets of the account are checked unless the `-r` argument is used to specify a bucket.
+All S3 buckets of the account are checked unless the `-b` argument is used to specify a bucket.
 At the moment, only one bucket can be specified.

 The script assumes that your configured IAM user has the correct IAM permissions to access S3 bucket permissions.
 The required actions are listed below, and a full list of actions can be found here: https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazons3.html